Dre Campbell Farm

 13 Natural Ways to Get Rid of Sawflies

-So named because of the saw-like ovipositor the female uses to pierce open plants to lay its eggs in, sawflies are in the same order as bees, ants, and wasps [1].
+Sawflies are in the same order as bees, ants, and wasps.
+They received their name because of the saw-like ovipositor that the female uses to pierce open plants to lay eggs [1].

-These insects go through four stages in life: egg, larva, pupa, and adult.
-However, the larvae are the main culprits behind most of the damage to plants, so it is vital that you get rid of them quickly.
+These insects go through four distinct stages in their life cycle: egg, larva, pupa, and adult.
+However, the larvae are the main culprits behind most plant damage, so you must get rid of them quickly.

 Sawfly Larvae Identification

-However, they must be properly identified because most of the methods used to get rid of caterpillars don’t work on them.
+However, they must be appropriately identified because most methods used to control caterpillars are ineffective against them.
 Help with identification can be found at Wildlife Insight.

 How to Get Rid of Sawflies Naturally